 Built in 1983, limestone for the metro station was brought in from the Apuseni Mountains.
 In this area you can find hills filled with fossilised snails, it’s no surprise that some fossils ended up in the quarried stone.

 This wasn’t known from the beginning, but rather brought to people’s attention a few years ago.
 This metro station, while usually used by teachers and students coming to the Politehnica University, is actually one of the most interesting things to see in Bucharest.
 Be sure to include it on your itinerary next time you’re in Romania’s capital.

 The Tashkent Metro system is a tourist attraction in itself and one of the most interesting things to do in Tashkent.
 Photography was banned in the stations until 2018 and as a result, these incredible works of art have been kept secret until recently.

 A ticket on the Tashkent metro costs just 12c and as long as you don’t exit the station, you get on and off as many trains as you wish.
 In a couple of hours, you can see lots of the more notable stations and experience the hustle and bustle of local life.

 Many of the stations have a theme.
-Besides the grand halls and chandelier lighting, they also have art installations representing various parts of Uzbek history.
+Besides the grand halls and chandelier lighting, they also have art installations representing various parts of Uzbek culture and Silk Road history.
 Some of the most impressive are Kosmonavtlar, which is dedicated to the cosmonauts of the Soviet Union, Pakhtakor, with mosaics representing the cotton fields, and Alisher Navoi, with its mosque-like interior.